Nilo-A/Thesis/README.md

 ## Folder Structure

-- `src/`: Contains the source code files.
+- the source code files.
   - `preprocessing.py`: Functions for text splitting and tokenizing.
   - `evaluate.py`: Contains evaluation metrics code.
   - `main.py`: Main script to run the retrieval and evaluation.